briandherbert/DuctTapeBackend/README.md

 ![](/../photos/photos/breakfastQuick.gif?raw=true "Optional Title")

 The loop makes it a little hard to folllow, but we start with "Fatty Special", then change to "Lucky Charms".
 If that gif isn't working, here are screenshots of the doc and emulator [before][2] and [after][3].
 The title, background color, image, and ad presence are all determined by the doc's values.
-I might look into building an API if my app got more complex or needed user-dependent behavior, but if I want to turn off ads for my users on days when [LOCLAS SPORTS TEAM] wins, I can do that with minor effort and no expense.
+I might look into building an API if my app got more complex or needed user-dependent behavior, but if I want to turn off ads for my users on days when [LOCAL SPORTS TEAM] wins, I can do that with minor effort and no expense.

 The backend doc used in WhatIHadForBreafast is: https://docs.google.com/spreadsheets/d/18JyepUBU2-QAF4agQo7BI25fe5gARfxBr5AvBHFkgpg/edit#gid=0